-Written by Catherine Webber
+Written by Jackie Dominguez

-Written by Danielle Herrera
+Written by Willa Wu

 A multitude of performers including UIUC’s Filipino Cultural Dance group showcase a wide range of talents at the Foellinger Auditorium.

 On November 9, 2019 the University of Illinois’s Philippine Student Association held its 27th Annual FACT conference in Urbana, Champaign.
 FACT, or Filipino Americans Coming Together, is a large event that invites Filipinos from colleges across the Midwest to celebrate their culture and heritage.
 It is a 3 day long conference that involves a variety of different workshops, social gatherings, and an infamous variety show.
 The FACT variety show provides different universities the opportunity to showcase their talents, whether it be dancing, singing, or even reciting poetry.
 In addition, famous special guests are invited to perform making the variety show an event that many anticipate to attend.

 This year, I was able to participate in FACT’s variety show as a part of Barkada, UIUC’s cultural Filipino dance group.
 We performed a dance that depicted ancient creatures called abats, supernatural beasts originating from Filipino folklore.
 Abats are said to be beautiful maiden by day, but monstrous creatures by night; with large bat-like wings and sharp fangs, abats were thought to roam around villages reeking havoc amongst the people.
 Our dance portrayed a story in which 3 maidens are poisoned and transform into abats, but are later fought and killed by the the men and women villagers.
 The whole performance traditional Filipino garments, sticks, spears, and much more.